jovialniyo93/cell-segmentation/README.md

 ## Dataset

-**The Dataset is available in the link below :**

-To download Dataset and all procedures for data preparation you can use this link: [Click Here](https://github.com/jovialniyo93/cell-detection-and-tracking)
+**To download Dataset and all procedures for data preparation you can use this link:** [Click Here](https://github.com/jovialniyo93/cell-detection-and-tracking)

 # Project Collaborators and Contact